-US Patent No. 6246394
+US Patent No. 624639

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
-SPI is a trademark of Motorola.
+SPI is a trademark of Motorola, Inc. IS is a trademark of Philips Corporation.